croal99/caraxes/README.md

 ## Installation

 First, install the following dependencies.
 Make sure to install the correct header libraries for your kernel: `linux-headers-$(uname -r)` should work on debian-like systems (see code below).
-On arch-like systems try `pacman -S linux-headers` / `pacman -S linux-zen-headers` instead.
+On arch-like systems try `pacman -S linux-headers` or `pacman -S linux-zen-headers` instead.

 ```sh
 ubuntu@ubuntu:~$ sudo apt update